elementor/elementor-developers-docs/src/form-fields/field-render.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-The field used in the form needs to have an output in the frontend.
-The render method sets the fields code when the feild is displayed to the user on the site.
+A field used in a form needs to have an output in the frontend.
+The render method sets the field's code when the field is displayed to the user on the site.

 ## Render Method

-The method that actually generates the field output called `render()`.
+The method that actually generates the field output is called `render()`.
 In your field class, use the method as follows:

 ```php
 class Elementor_Test_Field extends \ElementorPro\Modules\Forms\Fields\Field_Base {